Agrivane/API/README.md

 2.1.1 (Threshold 1)

 ### To Deploy
 Easy.
 Reference config.php (which in turn references api.php) in your code.
 We've provided some sample functions for use.
+You'll also need the ionCube loader installed to use our API

 Watch this space.
 New functions coming soon :)